crafting72/dpo_android_dev_1_2022_kotlin/11_Generics_And_Utility_Classes/README.md

     2. pop(): T? — extracts an element from the stack.
 If the stack is empty, it returns null.
     3. isEmpty(): Boolean — checks the stack for the presence of elements.
 3. Check that the class is working correctly in accordance with the stack rules.

+## Part 2

+Develop a program:
+- The user enters the number of warriors in the team.
+- The battle begins.
+- The battle takes place automatically and step by step until one of the teams wins or draws.
+- Each turn collects and displays current information about the status of the battle.
+- At the end of the battle, the winning team or a draw is displayed.